its-serah/Pixel-Cortex/README.md

 Notes
 - No OpenAI.
 Everything runs locally.
 - Deployment files (Render/Docker) and audio endpoints were removed in this streamlined build.
-- If Ollama is not running, deterministic KG‑RAG answers still include citations and reasoning.
+- This build uses the phi3:mini model via Ollama.
+Deterministic KG‑RAG is also available as a backup for retrieval and citations.

 New in this build
 - Clean, flat UI with a neutral background (no flashy gradients) and a header logo (pixelCortexLogo)